 A Board member must publicly declare a potential conflict of interest.
 A Board member may, after

-declaring his/her potential conflict of interest, either vote or abstain on the issue.
-Abstaining from a vote does not meet the legal requirement of publicly stating a potential conflict.
+declaring their potential conflict of interest, either vote or abstain on the issue.
+Abstaining from a vote alone does not meet the legal requirement of publicly stating a potential conflict.

 Actual Conflict of Interest

-“Actual conflict of interest” means any action or any decision or recommendation taken by a Board
+“Actual conflict of interest” means any action, decision, or recommendation taken by a Board

-member that would result in a financial benefit or detriment to self or relatives or for any business with
+member that would result in a financial benefit or detriment to self, relatives, or any business with

 which the Board member or relatives are associated, unless otherwise provided by law.